Nickersoft/push.js/README.md

 </div>

+> ## Important Notice
+> Push is currently looking for co-maintainers of the repo.
+The guy who originally made this library, [Tyler Nickerson](https://tylernickerson.com), while still visiting this repo from time to time, is busy trying to work on his company [Linguistic](https://github.com/linguistic) right now.
+As a result, he may not have time to answer everyone or fix bugs as quickly as they would like him too.
+If you find it pretty easy to find your way around this code and think you could help some people out, shoot me a message at [nickersoft@gmail.com](mailto:nickersoft@gmail.com) and let's talk.

 ### What is Push? ###

 Push is the fastest way to get up and running with Javascript desktop notifications.
 A fairly new addition to the